 Renewable Heat Incentive (RHI)?

 It aimed to achieve the target of 12% heating coming from renewable energy by 2020 to help minimise the effects of climate change directly.
-All documents relating to the policy are available on the official UK Government website.

 • Ground source heat pumps